 When it comes to selling the most expensive penthouse unit in Philadelphia, the Laurel Rittenhouse Square comes to mind.
 Our client, Southern Land Company, approached our 3D visualization and interiors team for assistance to help pre-sell the unit before construction began.

 We were tasked with creating the most high-quality custom 3D renderings and interior design approach that the City of Philadelphia has seen to date.
-The renderings needed to show emotion and be as architecturally accurate as possible.
+The renderings needed to showcase high-end details and be as architecturally accurate as possible.
 The collaboration between our client, interior designers, and 3D rendering team had to be in harmony to pull off the unthinkable.
 It was time to pre-sell a $25 million penthouse in Philadelphia without ever walking through it or seeing it in real life.

 “Selling a home three years before it’s completed can be challenge.
 Providing 3D visualization allows prospective buyers to see the exact home, with the exact finishes of what they’re purchasing, before we’ve even broken ground.
 These visualization tools allow buyers to proceed with the purchasing process with confidence they’re going to love their new residence once it’s completed.”